IN THIS ARTICLE

 |Volume Term Coefficient||Specify how closely the fitting algorithm will try to fit the primitive shape to the input mesh.
 A value of |

 Exporting a PhysX mesh as a convex or a primitive collider might not produce good results if the mesh’s shape is concave or doesn’t closely fit one of the primitive shapes.
-Exporting a PhysX mesh as a triangle mesh collider creates a collider that accurately resembles the original mesh, but won’t work with a dynamic entity.
+Exporting a PhysX mesh as a triangle mesh collider creates a collider that accurately resembles the original mesh, but won’t work with a simulated entity.
 For these scenarios, O3DE supports approximate convex decomposition.
 Arbitrary meshes are broken down into convex parts which approximate the original shape before processing each part through the asset pipeline individually.

 Decomposing meshes has the advantage that each individual convex part can be exported as a convex or primitive approximation.
-Since the resulting asset doesn’t contain any triangle meshes, it can be used on dynamic entities.
+Since the resulting asset doesn’t contain any triangle meshes, it can be used on simulated entities.

 For more information and illustrated examples of results, see the V-HACD library on GitHub .

 |Maximum Hulls||Specify the maximum number of hulls that can be generated.
 Values range from |